DaneVinson/scarredworld/markdown/city.md

 ## Life in the City of Coins
 The free distribution of [Poof](./poof.md) means even the lowliest of people are free from the daily pursuit of food.
 This liberates all to pursue goals beyond providing for self and family.
 As a result the majority of Nexus' citizens have some significant skill in at least one art, trade or discipline.
 Every organization from Magnus Arcana to the smallest blacksmith in the Tradesmen's Guild is inundated with requests for apprenticeship from well qualified applicants.
 All structures in the city from the keep to the roof of the lowliest house are soundly constructed and well maintained.
 Craftsmen, artisans and performers of every stripe exist in multitude and the majority of them are experts in their vocation.
 Theaters and concert halls are abundant and accessible to all.
 Truly the people of Nexus have a good life.

 Life in Nexus would be as a Golden Age if not for two facts.
-First, everyone understands they're a `Chaos Storm` away from being un-made.
+First, everyone understands they're a [Chaos Storms](./chaos-storms.md) away from being un-made.
 Second, Poof "satisfies" the need for food and water but it leaves some deeper hunger quite unsatisfied.

 ## Trade and Commerce
 The flow of money has primacy in the City of Coins and any entity conducting commercial trade or commerce within Nexus must be a licensed member of the Merchant-Traders.
 Those found out of compliance will be subject to immediate punishment up to and including [Expulsion](./expulsion.md).